 The Discovery Islands are a group of rugged, forested islands located 150 km (100 mi) north west of Vancouver.
 Quadra Island is served by a 10-minute ferry service via Campbell River on North Central Vancouver Island.

 Quadra Island was home to the Coast Salish peoples until the arrival of Captain George Vancouver in the late 18th-century.
 He came to Cape Mudge in 1792 and found a settled community with long houses, boats, and approximately 350 residents.
-It was not his arrival, however, that drove them out, but rather an invasion by other First Nations people in the early 19th-century.
-The We Wai Kai band of the Kwagiulth continue to live in the village of Cape Mudge today.
+Following his arrival the Coast Salish moved out and the Laichwiltach people moved in, known today as the Kwakwak’awakw Nation.
+They continue to live in the village of Cape Mudge today.

 Quadra Island was named after Don Juan Francisco de la Bodega y Quadra, the Spanish Naval Officer and close friend of George Vancouver.
 The island remained a pristine wilderness until the 1880s, when it became known as one of the few Gulf Islands where both logging and mining could be profitable.
 The Lucky Jim mine opened in 1903 and for a time yielded tonnes of gold and copper ore.
 A fish-canning plant also flourished in the early 1900s, at its heyday employing between 200-300 workers.
 It burnt down in 1941 and was never rebuilt.
 By 1904, Quadra had two post offices, a school, hotel, lumber camps, mills, and a mission.
 A passenger ferry started in 1949 and a car ferry in 1960.